songford/cic-code-challenge-template/README.md

 1. Please aim to finish this test within a day.
 We will take the time you spend doing this test into consideration towards into if you will progress into next stages.
 2. You should click that green `Use this template` at the top right portion of the page.
 Fork this repository under your own GitHub profile, and start from there.
 > :warning: **Make sure that the repository you fork is **PRIVATE**.**
 3. Don't forget to fill in the table at the top of this page.
+Change all *CHANGE_ME* anchors accordingly.
 4. Have fun!